oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 **Required knowledge/skills:**
 - Ability to write code for full-stack features in TypeScript/Angular + Python with unit tests.
-- Strong UI/UX and technical design skills, including the ability to follow existin design and coding patterns.
+- Strong UI/UX and technical design skills, including the ability to follow existing design and coding patterns.
 - Ability to write and/or fix flakes in e2e/acceptance tests.
 - Effective communication using [debugging docs](https://github.com/oppia/oppia/wiki/Debugging-Docs).